 Still, the day might have been saved had Bramble remembered to retract his claws.

-Glimmer congratulated herself.
-She’d put fairy telepathy to good use that day.
-Except for one wrinkle.
-Once the cat was gone, her Tiny One was inconsolable.
+Even though Bramble's scratch had barely broken skin, Glimmer congratulated herself.
+She’d put fairy telepathy to good use that day with her Tiny One's parents––except for one kerfuffle.
+Now that the cat had been taken away, her Tiny One was inconsolable.
 For days Glimmer fretted over how to make it better: she sang fairy lullabies, she wiped away tears using her very own wings, she collected fairy foodstuffs of dewdrops and moonbeams.
+Even after all of this, her Tiny One would not be comforted.

-Even though he’d been rescued as a very small kitten, Bramble remembered this place––the windowless room and the cold metal cages.
-He called out, hoping that one of his brothers or sisters might still be there but the only response came from a grizzled she-cat who meowed something about 'memory.'
+Even though he’d been rescued as the very smallest of kittens, Bramble remembered this place––the windowless room and the cold metal cages.
+He called out, hoping that one of his littermates might still be there but the only response came from a she-cat who meowed something about 'memory.'

 Bramble’s cage had been furnished with a small empty bowl, an upside-down water bottle, and a cardboard box of kitty clay.
 As Bramble was a very large cat, there was little space to stretch.
 His stomach rumbled.
 Bramble came to another realization; he’d never gone hungry before.
 He began to wonder.
 Had he taken too much for granted?
 Although he never complained, when had he paused to show gratitude?
 How he missed his sunny porch, his full bowls, and, most especially, the sweet furless kitten!

 Time passed––it was difficult to know how much from inside a windowless room––yet Bramble pondered many things.
 Where did kibble come from?
 Are laser pointers addictive?
-Do cats really have nine lives?
+Did he really have nine lives?

 Caregivers came and went.
 Water bottles got filled and kibble got doled.
 The visitors seemed only interested in kittens and, sometimes, they’d take one away.
 Each time Bramble felt overwhelmed, with happiness and longing, expectation and melancholy––the sense of being individual yet wholly connected, like when his brothers and sisters would nurse at their mother’s belly.

-Ordinarily, Bramble would never eavesdrop but something was different one day.
-The caregiver’s mood smelled serious.
+Bramble didn't ordinarily pay much attention to the caregivers' conversations but something was different one day.
+Their mood smelled serious.

 “Tough luck.”
 The older of the two caregivers said, “We gotta do the whole room.”